pipeeeeees/waze-voicepack-links/README.md

 1. On your mobile device, have the Waze app installed.
 2. On the same mobile device, click on one of the links below beside the voicepack title of your choice.
 3. Select the voice of your choosing in the Waze app by going to `My Waze` > `Settings` (top left) > `Voice & Sound` > `Waze voice` > Tap on the new voice.

-## Repository Objective
-The vision of this repository is to have a comprehensive list of all the highest-quality community-created and no-longer-available Waze celebrity/character voice packs turned sharable links.
-Not all of the voice pack links below are of the highest quality; some might be missing phrases, some are only in kilometers and not miles, and some do not have the best audio quality.
-Your mileage may vary.
-If **you** have a higher quality copy of a voicepack below, or are able to share a voicepack that does not yet exist in the list below, please see the contribution instructions in `contributing.md`.
 <br><br>

 # Waze Official Celebrity Voices